University of Tennessee: Campus master plan

+The university implemented a 25-year (2001–2026) campus master plan.
+The plan is designed to make the campus more pedestrian-friendly by establishing large areas of open green space and relegating parking facilities to the periphery.
+Uniform building design codes are in the planning.
+The iconic Ayres Hall underwent a massive upgrade as part of Phase 1 of the project in 2011.

 Space Institute

 The University of Tennessee Space Institute, located in Tullahoma, TN, is an extension of the Knoxville campus supporting research and graduate studies in aerospace engineering and related fields.
 The Space Institute is home to various supersonic wind tunnels used by the Department of Mechanical, Aerospace, and Biomedical Engineering.
 This includes Mach 2, Mach 2.3, and Mach 4 facilities.
-A Mach 7 wind tunnel is also being constructed to support hypersonic flight research at the University of Tennessee.
-The Space Institute is also home to the Center of Laser Applications (CLA), a state center of excellence.
+A Mach 7 wind tunnel was completed in 2021 to support hypersonic flight research.
+The Space Institute is also home to the Center of Laser Applications (CLA).

 Student life

 Student body

-In Fall 2021, the university enrolled 25,067 undergraduate and 6,634 graduate and professional students; 54.6% of students are female, 45.4% are male.
-UT hosts students from all 50 U.S. states and 90 foreign countries.
-22,604 students come from Tennessee, and the next three most popular U.S. states are Georgia, Virginia, and North Carolina.
+In Fall 2023, the university enrolled 28,883 undergraduate and 7,421 graduate and professional students; 54.6% of students are female, 45.4% are male.
+UT hosts students from all 50 U.S. states and over 90 foreign countries.
+22,922 students come from Tennessee, and the next three most popular U.S. states are Georgia, Virginia, and North Carolina.
 The top three home countries of international students are China, India, and Bangladesh.